Easy Coconut Shrimp Curry

 Instructions

-2. 2Heat 1/2 tablespoon of cooking oil in a large skillet over medium-high heat.
-Sear shrimp for only 1 minute on each side, then transfer shrimp to a plate.
-Set aside.
+- 2Heat 1/2 tablespoon of vegetable oil in a large skillet over medium-high heat.
+Sear the shrimp for 1 minute per side until lightly pink on the exterior, then transfer to a plate and set aside.

 Nutrition — Per Serving